 If you know you possess some quality that might be a deal breaker for a large swath of people, you should 167% tell them before you do anything that might really hurt them.

-It’s worth noting that many trans people have spoken up and said disclosure is a must.
+Anecdotally, I've seen trans people speaking up and saying disclosure is a must.